Why is PCI DSS compliance important in today’s market?

 Personal Data Protection Act 2010 (‘PDPA’), was passed by the Malaysian Parliament on 2 June 2010 and came into force on 15 November 2013.
 PDPA comprises seven key principles that must be adhered to protect the integrity of personal data.

-With these principles in place, users and e-Commerce players need to be more cautious and confident that their personal information is well protected, or else they will face penalties.
+With these principles in place, users and e-commerce players need to be more cautious and confident that their personal information is well protected, or else they will face penalties.
 Below is the infographic just to show a few penalties.

 1. Credibility